rivet-lang/rive/README.md

 * **Easy-to-learn syntax**: A syntax without overload of unnecessary elements.
 * **Easy error handling**: Via result types: `fn func() !T { ... }`.
 * **Named and optional arguments**: Very useful.
-* **Immutable values by default:** Variables, arguments and fields of struct are immutable by default.
+* **Immutable values by default:** Variables and fields of struct are immutable by default.
-* **Ownership and Borrowing**: Rivet has a very simplified version of Rust's Ownership and Borrowing system.
-The lifetimes are inferred by the compiler.
 * **Struct inheritance and polymorphism**: Trait and Union types are also supported.
 * **Generics:** Specialize and reuse the same code for different types.

 ## Roadmap

 * [ ] Improve language design.
 * [ ] Make lib basically available.
 * [ ] Make self-hosted compiler.